 Timberline Chainsaw Sharpener

 The Timberline Chainsaw Sharpener makes sharpening your chainsaw much easier and more precise.
 The Timberline Chainsaw Sharpener lets you sharpen your chain on the job.
 Allowing you to work faster, smarter.
 The tool comes with everything you need to sharpen your saw.
 Included is a durable carry case with shoulder strap and belt loop.
-Includes one size carbide cutter.
-Additional carbide cutters are interchangeable and may be purchased separately.
+The carbide cutters used with the Timberline are interchangeable and are purchased separately.

 How Does it Work?
 The key to the tool is a solid platform that won’t bend, flex, or otherwise move during sharpening.
 This acts as a fixed guide to sharpen each cutting tooth accurately on the chain with little or no deviation.